-An individual's estate consists of everything an individual owns at the time of his or her death (land, bank accounts, personal belongings, etc).
-An individual's estate is subject to the individual's debts and obligations.
+An individual's estate consists of everything an individual owns at the time of his or her death (real property, bank accounts, personal belongings, etc.).
+An individual's estate is subject to the individual's debts and obligations and certain other debts and obligations (for example funeral expenses).